-They are also common in cases of slowly growing gliomas (tumors in the glial cells surrounding nerve cells in the brain and the spinal cord), convexity meningiomas (tumors on the surface of the brain), and when the tumor has started metastasizing or spreading to nearby cells.
-This means that seizures are common at all stages of the tumor.
+They are also common in cases of slowly growing gliomas (tumors in the glial cells), convexity meningiomas (tumors on the meninges), and when the tumor has started metastasizing or spreading to nearby cells.

 2. Headaches: Inexplicable And Resistant To Medicines